barnabywalker/threatened_species_classification_comparison/README.md

 # The use and abuse of herbarium specimens in evaluating plant extinction risks
-This repository contains the code used to compare methods of classifying species as threatened for the submitted paper "The use and abuse of herbarium specimens in evaluating plant extinction risks".
+This repository contains the code used to compare methods of classifying species as threatened for the submitted paper "The use and misuse of herbarium specimens in evaluating plant extinction risks".

 ## Structure
 The entire analysis (running the classifications, analysing the results, and producing figures) was run using the *run_analysis.R* script in the root directory.